 As Elizabeth Yin writes, “There are lots of rich people worldwide — they don’t even have to be super rich.
 There are lots of angels who can write you a $1k-$10k check.
 Angels may not know they are angels.
 It’s your job to plant the seed in their heads that you are open to an investment from them!”
 When searching for angel investors it is generally best to start with the people already in your network.

 Don’t be afraid to ask someone in your network for an introduction.
 Past co-workers or investors likely have their own professional network and can open doors to new potential investors.
 Part of raising angel capital is stepping out of your comfort zone, and as Elizabeth Yin puts it, “embracing the awkward.”
-If you can find an angel investor that fits in with your company ethos they can be incredibly valuable for you as an advisor and source of capital.
+If someone in your network passes, quickly move on to the next opportunity instead of wasting time continuing to pitch someone who passed.

 As we mentioned earlier, often times angel investors have an alternative motive outside of profit.
 A lot of the time they may be investing because of the founders, a personal interest in the problem, or an interest in the market/business model.
 With that being said, it is important to tailor your pitch to what motivates your angel investors.
 A pitch to a venture capitalist often times will focus on the economics and ability to create returns but a pitch to an angel investor may differ quite a bit.

 You’ll want to be sure to iterate on your pitch for each angel investor.
-After you first meeting if you find they have an affinity for your founding team, you may want to build your pitch around the team.
+After your first meeting if you find they have an affinity for your founding team, you may want to build your pitch around the team.
 If you find they have a personal interest in the problem you are solving, build your pitch around your solution.
 Note: is vital to let angel investors know the risks associated with backing a “startup.”
 This is especially true if it is their first time investing in a private company.

 Angel investors are ultimately risking their own money for your business and it is your duty to keep them involved throughout the process.
 It does not have to be an in-depth dive into your business start by sending them status updates during and after your fundraise.
 We suggest including things like wins/losses, high level metrics, priorities, etc. Remember if your investor has a certain motivation behind their investment feed into that when updating them.
 If they have experience in the market or field you may want to make specific asks where they are qualified.